burgaslab/lab-pi/README.md

   ```

-## Create systemd service so it runs at boot and restarts if killed.
+## [OPTIONAL]Create systemd service so it runs at boot and restarts if killed.

   Create the service file
   `nano /lib/systemd/system/rpi-web-control.service`